vives-projectwerk-2021/pulu-hardware/README.md

 |---|---|
 | ![Schematic](./img/Microcontroller_schematic.PNG) | ![Datasheet](./img/Microcontroller_datasheet.PNG) |

+**Capacitors:**
+We are using the capacitors that are connected to VCC and/or GND as [decouple capacitors](https://en.wikipedia.org/wiki/Decoupling_capacitor).
+This is to reduce the voltage spikes of the power supply.
+So we ensure a stable supply without chance of damage to the components.

+**Resistors:**
+We are using the resistors that are connected to VCC and/or GND and by the switches as [pull-up/pull-down resistor](https://en.wikipedia.org/wiki/Pull-up_resistor).
+This is to ensure a known state for a signal (0/1) when the switch is opened or closed.
+So don't get false values.

+We are using the resitor by the LED as [ballast resistor](https://eepower.com/resistor-guide/resistor-applications/resistor-for-led/#).
+This is used to limit the current through the LED and to prevent excess current that can burn out the LED.
+We are using 360 Ohm resistor to ensure the LED can glow up nicely.
+You can calculate the resistor yourself by using this formula: R = (V-Vled)/I
+Where V is the voltage source, VLED is the LED voltage, and I is the LED current.

+**NRST pin:**
+The NRST pin is used to exit stanby mode or to fix most of the common failures (unexpected reset and program counter corruption) of the chip.
+We have to pull the pin low for that, by pressing on the connected switch.

+**Boot0**
+The BOOT0 pin is used to select one of three boot options:
+• Boot from user Flash
+• Boot from system memory
+• Boot from embedded SRAM
+The boot loader is located in system memory.
+It is used to reprogram the Flash memory by using I2C in Device mode through DFU (device firmware upgrade).

 #### µC_Pinout-table

 | Pin number | Pin name | Pin type | function |